rogerkeays/fluent/README.md

     object.method(params...) -> method(object, params...)

 and then give it back to the compiler.
-Any static functions that are in scope can be used. i.e, those you've written or imported.
+Now, the compiler will look for a static method taking the object as it's first parameter.
+Any static methods that are in scope can be used. i.e, those you've written or imported.
 If you are importing them from another class, you will need to use `import static` so they can be resolved.
 No annotations are required.

 In the above example, the method signatures would be: